 It is expected that by the end of the transition period in 2029, all Class 3 flammable liquids will be carried in rail tank cars that meet or exceed the DOT-117 or DOT-117R specification.
-One new phase out deadline occurred in 2020: Non-Jacketed CPC-1232s were required to stop carrying crude oil on April 1, 2020.
-According to data provided by AAR, the 27 Non-Jacketed CPC-1232 tank cars carrying crude oil in 2020 all completed their trips before the phase out deadline.
-Previous deadlines from 2018 regarding DOT-111s carrying crude oil continue to be adhered to.
+No new phase out deadlines occurred in 2021 and all previous deadlines since the passage of the FAST Act continue to be adhered to.

-As shown in figure 2, the total fleet of rail tank cars that actively carry Class 3 flammable liquids has fluctuated over the 2016 to 2020 period and findings include:
+As shown in figure 2, the total fleet of rail tank cars that actively carry Class 3 flammable liquids has fluctuated over the 2017 to 2021 period and findings include:

-- 111,177 tank cars carried flammable liquids in 2020.
-This decrease of 1.3 percent is the first decrease in the population of tank cars carrying flammable liquid since 2017. - The percentages of tank cars carrying multiple fluids remains in the 10-20 percent range. - The number of tank cars carrying multiple fluids in a year increased to 21,526 in 2020, continuing a general upwards trend since 2016.
+- 103,312 tank cars carried flammable liquids in 2021.
+This decrease of 7.1 percent since 2020 is the second consecutive decrease in the population of tank cars carrying flammable liquid since 2017. - The percentages of tank cars carrying multiple fluids was down to 9.8 percent in 2021 compared to 19.4 percent in 2020. - The number of tank cars carrying multiple fluids in a year decreased to 10,094 in 2021 (figure 3), the lowest number of tank cars carrying multiple fluids in both number of cars and as a percentage of all tank cars carrying hazardous materials since data collection began in 2013.

-Over period from 2016 to 2020, the mix of fluids carried by train also changed.
-This was in part due to increased pipeline capacity for petroleum products, as well as decreased demand for crude oil following the start of the COVID-19 pandemic.
-12 As seen in figure 3:
+Over the period from 2017 to 2021, the mix of fluids carried by train also changed.
+This was in part due to increased pipeline capacity for petroleum products.
+As seen in figure 3: